"Modern Techniques & Tactics - Traditional Respect & Values"

-Along with teaching weekly at Kenukan Academy, Sensei Boggs serves on the USJJO's Team Development & International / National Coaching Committees.
+Along with teaching weekly at Kenukan Academy, Sensei Boggs serves on the United Society of Ju-Jitsu Organizations' (USJJO) Team Development & International / National Coaching Committees.
 Kenukan Academy is a USJJO Regional Training Center - responsible for developing athletes for local, national, & international competition.
 The USJJO is a member of the JJIF, which is the world's leading international Ju-Jitsu body.
 The JJIF is the only Ju-Jitsu organization recognized by the General Association of International Sports Federations (GAISF) and the International World Games Association (IWGA).
 The JJIF provides the opportunity for elite athletes from their National Members (USJJO) & affiliated Dojos (Kenukan Academy) to compete in the World Games, which are organized and governed by the IWGA under the patronage of the International Olympic Committee (IOC).
 Including the United States of America, the JJIF has 81 member countries.
 Click HERE For More Information About Ju-Jitsu Competition & Training

 Sensei Harrison (Top) & Sensei Boggs (Bottom) Teaching At Kenukan

 Sensei Harrison With Student Josh Barnett (UFC, Pride, Pancrase)

 Kenukan Academy Grappling Lineage